wbsoft/parce/docs/source/doc.rst

 More goodies
 ------------

-The :class:`parce.Document` class is in fact built from two base classes:
+The :class:`parce.Document` class is in fact built from three base classes:
+:class:`~parce.mutablestring.AbstractMutableString`/:class:`~parce.mutablestring.MutableString`
-:class:`~parce.document.AbstractDocument`/:class:`~parce.document.Document`
+from the :mod:`~parce.mutablestring` module, :class:`~parce.document.AbstractDocument`/:class:`~parce.document.Document`
-from the :mod:`~parce.document` module and :class:`~parce.treedocument.TreeDocumentMixin` from the :mod:`~parce.treedocument` module.
+from the :mod:`~parce.document` module and :class:`~parce.work.WorkerDocumentMixin` from the :mod:`~parce.work` module.

-Using both base classes, it is not difficult to design a class that wraps an object representing a text document in a GUI editor.
+Using those base classes, it is not difficult to design a class that wraps an object representing a text document in a GUI editor.
 You need only to provide two methods in your wrapper: :meth:`~parce.document.AbstractDocument.text` to get all text, and :meth:`~parce.document.AbstractDocument._update_contents` to change the text programmatically.
-When the text is changed, ``AbstractDocument`` calls :meth:`~parce.document.AbstractDocument.contents_changed`, which in ``TreeDocumentMixin`` is implemented to inform the TreeBuilder about a part of text that needs to be retokenized.
+When the text is changed, ``AbstractDocument`` calls :meth:`~parce.document.AbstractDocument.contents_changed`, which in ``WorkerDocumentMixin`` is implemented to inform the TreeBuilder about a part of text that needs to be retokenized.
 Also your wrapper class should call ``contents_changed`` whenever the user has typed in the editor.